The-Prendos/Prendo/README.md

 * Home / Tasks Feed
 * Profile

-**Flow Navigation** (Screen to Screen) *Screens that our archetypes can navigate to once action is completed*
+**Flow Navigation** (Screen to Screen) *Screens that our archetypes will navigate to once an action is completed*

-* Forced Login Screen -> Account Creation if no login is available
+* Login Screen
+ -> Home
+* Registration Screen
+ -> Home
-* Home -> Task Creation/Edit
+* Task Creation Screen
-* Task Creation -> Home (after adding a new task)
+ -> Home (after adding a new task)
     * Will need multiple screens to represent what happens if user chooses options to add photos and location with tasks
-* Settings -> Toggle settings
+* Task Edit Screen
+ -> Home

 ## Wireframes